rantahar/introduction-to-mpi/_episodes/12-profiling.md

 >## Note on the Windows Subsystem for Linux
 >
 > Unfortunately the kernel interface provided by the Windows Subsystem for Linux
-> does not support the hardware level profiling.
+> does not support hardware level profiling.
 > If you are running inside the Subsystem you have significantly less information.
 > In a moment we will see ways of getting more information even in this case,
-> but the best option is the first two commands on an HPC cluster and examine
+> but the best option is to run the profiler on an HPC cluster and examine
 > the results on your personal computer.
 >
 {: .callout}